GabrielVentures/TreatAir-Agent-Eval/README.md

-# Flight Agent Evaluation Harness
+# Treat Air Flight Agent Evaluation Harness

 An experimental deployment and evaluation system for tool-using AI agents.
 It connects a language model to X-Plane through a restricted cockpit action layer, introduces a controlled change during an approach, records the resulting trajectory, and scores whether the agent completes the task safely.